bitcoinorghk/bitcoinhk.github.io/_posts/2017-08-27-hong-kong-bitcoin-regulation.md

 While not carrying legal status, the Joint Financial Intelligence Unit (JFIU) [references a 2014 report by the Paris-based Financial Action Task Force (FATF) on cryptocurrencies](http://www.jfiu.gov.hk/info/doc/Virtual-currency-key-definitions-and-potential-aml-cft-risks.pdf).
 The document may be interesting as a reference point.

-In March 2015 the Secretary for Financial Services & the Treasury, Prof KC Chan 陳家強 [reiterated the government's stance](https://www.news.gov.hk/en/categories/finance/html/2015/03/20150325_150920.shtml) that Bitcoin regulation is "not neeeded".
+In March 2015 the Secretary for Financial Services & the Treasury, Prof KC Chan 陳家強 [reiterated the government's stance](https://www.news.gov.hk/en/categories/finance/html/2015/03/20150325_150920.shtml) that Bitcoin regulation is "not needed".

 ### Taxation